Thank you for sending your enquiry! One of our team members will contact you shortly.

 Requirements

-- Basic familiarity with software testing processes.
+- Foundational familiarity with software testing.

 - No prior ISTQB certification or formal QA training is required.

-Target Audience
+Audience

 - QA professionals and software testers preparing for ISTQB Foundation Level certification.